 Ask your veterinarian or groomer to show you how it’s done or ask them to do it for you if you’re more comfortable.

-Notes for New Owners on Feeding an Australian Shepherd
+Feeding an Australian Shepherd

 When it comes to feeding your Aussie, it might seem like a simple task.
 Just buy a bag of dog food at the pet store, right?
 But it can be overwhelming for new pet owners to know where to start.